 WebDSV is a general purpose DNA sequence editor suitable also for the planning of molecular cloning experiments.
 In the easiest case - a replacement of a DNA fragment using the same restriction sites - just double-click the first restriction enzyme name in the Visualization Field, press Ctrl key and double-click the second restriction enzyme name.
 The corresponding DNA fragment will get selected in the Editor Field.
 Now you can use Ctrl+C and Ctrl+V keys for copying the fragment's sequence and pasting it into a target vector sequence already open in another WebDSV browser tab or window.
 In other cases, i.e. when using different but compatible sites (with the same overhang) or blunt ends, the exact start and end positions of the replacing fragment and in the destination vector have to be selected by the user.
 In these cases, double-clicking the nucleotide position in the Visualization Field rather than the restriction enzyme name will help to do the job.

 WebDSV does not provide a fully automated PCR primer design.
 However, it facilitates manual PCR primer design.
-First, the real-time calculation of the GC-content and predicted melting temperature of a DNA fragment being selected helps to find the suitable primer-binding site.
+First, the real-time calculation of the GC-content and predicted melting temperature of a DNA fragment being selected helps to find a suitable primer-binding site.
 Second, marking the potential primer-binding site as a feature with the Forw.
 Primer or Rev. Primer button will display a link (the "PI" icon) in the primer feature item in the Feature Panel that upon a click will send the primer sequence into the Primer Inspector application where all potential primer dimers will be identified.
+You can send more primer sequences at once to Primer Inspector by first checking the checkboxes next to the primer feature items and then clicking the "PI" icon of any one of them.

 A unified view of polymer, dumbbell, and oligonucleotide DNA nearest-neighbor thermodynamics